AGU fall meeting 2007 (#SH53A-1072)

 streamlines onto the inflow boundary surface.
 Then, the velocity distribution

-on the boundary surface is modified so that the differences may be cancelled.
+on the boundary surface is modified so that the differences may be canceled.

 For the MHD simulation, the boundary conditions of other solar wind parameters,